IMAGO-Catalogues-Jjanes/cataloguesSegmentationOCR/README.md

-# Dataset for historical catalogs Segmentation
+# Dataset for historical catalogs HTR and Segmentation

 The Artl@s project focus on the global circulation of images from the 1890s to the advent of the Internet, using digital methodologies.
 Among its projects, BasArt is an online database of exhibition catalogs from the 19th and 20th centuries.
 In order to broaden this database, Caroline Corbières, intern of the project in 2020, worked on the automatisation of its process.
 A scanned exhibition catalog is taken as an input and then encoded in XML-TEI and structured in csv.